 On the way to Würzburg, the train passed wind farms, solar panels, and hunting stands.
 I arrived in the city on market day.
 A long line queued at a stall in Market Square for bratwurst-and-mustard sandwiches.

 The massive Marienberg Fortress looms over the city from vineyards on the hill.
 A mostly naked Adam and Eve guard the entrance to the Chapel of Saint Mary.
 The bridge over the River Main was crowded with local residents sipping glasses of white wine.

 Würzburg is an old town, first settled in the 300s.
 The first church on the site of the present Würzburg Cathedral was built as early as 788 and consecrated by Charlemagne.
 The current River Main bridge was completed in 1533 to replace an earlier bridge dating to 1133.

-The halls, rooms and chapel are richly decorated with paintings, sculptures, stucco ornaments and tapestries.
 On the ceiling above the grand staircase is the largest fresco in the world.
-It portrays the animals and landscapes of the four continents known at the time–Europe, Asia, Africa and America.
+It portrays the animals and landscapes of the four continents known at the time—Europe, Asia, Africa, and America.

 I took the tour, walking from room to room, each more marvelous than the last.
 On the way out, a simple placard recognizes John D. Skilton, an American stationed in Würzburg after World War II.